WeblateOrg/weblate/docs/contributing/index.rst

 Weblate is continually being `translated <https://hosted.weblate.org/>`_ using Weblate itself.
 Feel free to take your part in the effort of making Weblate available in as many human languages as possible.
-It brings Weblate closer to it’s users!
+It brings Weblate closer to its users!

 If you find a possible mistake in the source string, you can mark it with a comment in the Weblate editor.
 This way, it can be discussed and corrected.
 If you’re certain, you can also click on the link in the